VLDBench Evaluating Multimodal Disinformation with Regulatory Alignment: Perturbation Generation and Dataset Sampling

-\textbf{Textual Example:} Originally, the Llama3.2 model predicted the situation as misinformation (70\%) with the statement: ``Housing costs are stable across Europe, and most people can afford to buy or rent homes without difficulty.'' \\ The revised statement, "Housing costs in Europe have surged significantly, with property prices increasing by 47\% between 2010 and 2022, and rents rising by an average of 18\%," aligns more accurately with known facts and data.
-This change shifted the model prediction to Real (85\%), reflecting a 15\% increase in confidence when presented with factual information.
+\textbf{Textual Swap.} The LLaMA3.2 model labeled the original claim, ``Housing costs are stable across Europe...’’, as misinformation (70\%).
+Replacing it with a factually grounded version, ``Housing costs in Europe have surged significantly, with property prices increasing by 47\% between 2010 and 2022, and rents rising by an average of 18\%’’, led to a “real” prediction with 85\% confidence.

-\textbf{Visual Example:} Misinformation can alter public perception of housing affordability and living conditions in different areas.
-Below, we examine how swapping the image can affect the model's perception.

-\textbf{Prompt:} \textless Caption \textgreater \textless Image \textgreater "See the image and tell, do you agree it’s an expensive place?" \\ \textbf{Model Response:} Looking at the image of the dense urban area, it certainly suggests a place that may appear expensive due to the high-rise buildings and the concentration of commercial and residential spaces.
-High-density areas like this are often associated with high property values and living costs.
-(Model confidence: 92\%)